lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Bank Note Authentication TensorFlow Classification</b></summary>

-The link to this notebook: https://github.com/vincentlam13/code/blob/master/deep-learning/TensorFlow/bank-note-authentication-TF.ipynb
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/deep-learning/TensorFlow/bank-note-authentication-TF.ipynb)

 This notebook was created in conjunction with the Data Science Bootcamp course.
 The aim of this notebook is to predict whether or not a bank note is authentic or not based on the features of the bank note.
 The Bank Authentication dataset is from the UCI repository.